 The general approach should be to have only critical matters defined in the Fundamental Bylaws to avoid introducing unnecessary rigidity into ICANN’s structures.
 It would harm, not help, accountability to make changes to Bylaws in general face the same thresholds as are proposed for Fundamental Bylaws.

-In the CCWG-Accountability’s view, “critical matters” are those that define the corporation’s scope and Mission, the requirements of the IANA stewardship transition, and the core accountability tools the community requires.
+In the CCWG-Accountability’s view, “critical matters” are those that define the corporation’s scope and Mission, the requirements of the IANA Stewardship Transition, and the core accountability tools the community requires.
 Accordingly, the following would be Fundamental Bylaws in the first instance:

 The Mission / Commitments / Core Values;

-The framework for the Independent Review process;
+The framework for the Independent Review Process;

 The manner in which Fundamental Bylaws can be amended;

-The powers set out in Section 5 of this report;
+The powers set out in Section 5.B of this report;

-The IANA Function Review and the Separation Review defined in the CWG-Stewardship’s proposal;
+The IANA Function Review and the Separation Process required by the CWG-Stewardship’s proposal;

-The Post-Transition IANA and Customer Standing Committee structures defined in the CWG-Stewardship’s proposal.
+The Post-Transition IANA governance and Customer Standing Committee structures, also required by the CWG-Stewardship’s proposal.

 Some commenters suggested the inclusion of requirements regarding ICANN’s headquarters location as Fundamental Bylaws.
 Others suggested that such bylaws should definitely not become Fundamental.

 The CCWG-Accountability believes that such provisions in the bylaws do not require Fundamental status at this stage.
 There is no current intention to move ICANN’s HQ, and matters of jurisdiction will be considered in the CCWG-Accountability’s Work Stream 2 efforts.
-We further note that the availability of a new community power to block changes to standard bylaws increases the barrier to any change to the location of ICANN’s HQ.
+We further note that the availability of a new community power to block changes to standard bylaws increases the barrier to any change to the location of ICANN’s headquarters.

-5.4 Power: approve changes to “Fundamental” Bylaws
+3B.5 Fundamental Bylaws as a Community Power

-As outlined in Section 3.2, the CCWG-Accountability is proposing that some core elements of the Bylaws be defined as “fundamental”.
-Fundamental Bylaws will be harder to amend or replace, and through a different process, than the rest of the Bylaws.
-The intention is to make sure that matters like critical aspects of the powers and processes required to maintain ICANN’s accountability to the community, and the organization’s purpose and core values, are highly unlikely to change.
+The intention of Fundamental Bylaws is to make sure that matters like critical aspects of the powers and processes required to maintain ICANN’s accountability to the community, and the organization’s purpose and core values, are highly unlikely to change.

-This power would form part of the process set out for agreeing to any changes of the “fundamental” Bylaws.
-In conjunction with a community mechanism process, the Member SOs/ACs would have to give positive assent to any change before it was finalized, as part of a co-decision process between the Board and the community.
+As such, the power to approve changes to the Fundamental Bylaws would form part of the process set out for agreeing to any changes of the Fundamental Bylaws.
+Through the community mechanism, the SOs/ACs would have to give positive assent to any change before it was finalized, as part of a co-decision process between the Board and the community.
 By creating this special co-decision process, authority to change fundamental aspects of ICANN’s governing framework is shared more broadly than it otherwise would be.

 Fundamental Bylaws are unlikely to be changed frequently.
 Where changes are made, they are unlikely to arise with short notice or to be needed to deal with short-term operational situations.
-The CCWG therefore does not believe that this community power poses any challenges to ICANN’s ongoing operational viability or efficiency.
+The CCWG-Accountability therefore does not believe that this community power poses any challenges to ICANN’s ongoing operational viability or efficiency.

-Such changes would require a high degree of community assent, as the purpose of this power is to make changing items in such Bylaws possible only with very wide support from the community.
+Such changes require a high degree of community assent, as the purpose of this power is to make changing items in such Bylaws possible only with very wide support from the community.
+Both Board and the community must cast 3/4 of votes in favor to approve a change.

-For further information, see section 3.2.3 of this report, where we set out what the Fundamental Bylaws are alongside the process for their creation and amendment.
+For further information about the four other community powers recommended by the CCWG-Accountability, see Section 5.B of this proposal.